 Ages 35-44 — State and Local Income Tax

 Being in a higher tax bracket usually means a significantly higher tax burden at the state and local level, too.
 You’ll spend about another $1,000 a year in your mid-30s to mid-40s than the previous decade of your life.
-That can add up, with the $28,190 tax bill coming to more than it would cost you to rent a one-bedroom apartment for a year in Washington, D.C., Chicago, or Los Angles.
+That can add up, with the $33,530 tax bill coming to more than it would cost you to rent a one-bedroom apartment for a year in D.C., Chicago or Los Angeles.

-During a time in your life when you’re likely to begin sending kids to college and thinking seriously about retirement, you also hit the highest average rate of taxation, with a 16.4 percent bite getting taken out of your annual salary.
-That $163,390 over a decade winds up being more than enough to cover the average cost of four years of in-state tuition at a public university for four different kids.
+During a time in your life when you’re likely to begin sending kids to college and thinking seriously about retirement, you also hit the highest average rate of taxation.
+That $157,100 over a decade winds up being more than enough to cover the average cost of four years of in-state tuition at a public university for four different kids.

 Ages 45-54 — Property Tax

 While the increase isn’t as steep as it was for the 35-44 age group, you can still expect to see your property tax burden climb in your middle age.
-Ultimately, you’ll wind up shelling out nearly $25,000 to pay property taxes during these 10 years of your life.
-For context, if you had been fortunate enough to set aside $5,000 at age 30 and let it accumulate interest at a 7 percent rate, compounding annually, your almost quarter-century of diligence would leave you with a little over $2,000 after covering your property taxes for just the last decade.
+Ultimately, you’ll wind up shelling out nearly $30,000 to pay property taxes during these 10 years of your life.

 Ages 45-54 — Federal Income Tax